-- Include the information that the card is hand made. (optional)
+- Include the information that the card is handmade. (optional)

 Create Small Paintings

-Get some your paint and brushes out, relax, and create several small paintings without worrying about the final result.
+Get some of your paint and brushes out, relax, and create several small paintings without worrying about the final result.

-Trust me, that's the best way to end up with cute interesting pieces that look stress free and cute.
+Trust me, that's the best way to end up with cute interesting pieces that look stress-free and cute.

 You can also create a big abstract painting and that cut it into smaller rectangles.
 Pick sizes that will fit and look nice on your blank cards.

 Consider that you may want to have a colored background to frame the image like a mat.
-In that case, make your paintings smaller that the actual cards, to leave space for the mat.
+In that case, make your paintings smaller than the actual cards, to leave space for the mat.

 I created my watercolor mini-paintings on watercolor paper using acrylic or watercolor paint.

 You can also use markers, tempera, or any other medium that won't smudge when handled.